DanielMartensson/Pictures-Of-Things/README.md

 java GeneratePaths 0.8
 ```

-If you want to modify and change:
+If you want to modify `GeneratePaths` and recompile it:

 ```
 javac GeneratePaths